-The Yoga Room’s faculty of over twenty teachers bring expertise in guiding a wide range of people through yoga for all types of people, for use in physical healing, spiritual growth, or community.
+The Yoga Room’s faculty of over twenty teachers brings expertise in guiding students through yoga for all people, ages, and abilities.
+Our yoga classes can facilitate physical healing, spiritual growth, and community.

 Donald Moyer, Founding Director